Acceptance and Commitment Therapy for Eating Disorders

 Promoting Self-Compassion

 Many individuals with eating disorders struggle with self-criticism and chronically low self-esteem.
-Frequently, this is connected to their distorted body image, and its conflation with their sense of self and self-worth.
+Frequently, this is connected to their distorted body image and its conflation with their sense of self and self-worth.

 Building Resilience

 Eating disorders can be incredibly challenging to overcome.
-However, ACT can help someone struggling with these conditions develop the resilience and coping skills necessary to manage the difficult emotions that often come with recovery.
+However, ACT can help someone struggling with these conditions develop the resilience and coping skills necessary to manage the complex emotions that often come with recovery.

 By learning to accept and tolerate negative experiences as just another part of life, patients may develop a sense of emotional resilience that can help them navigate future challenges.